Capitol Psychological Assessment

 • Emotional or social differences

-It is important to note that some individuals can be Autistic and be diagnosed with ADHD, and a comprehensive evaluation by a psychologist is necessary to determine an accurate diagnosis and the right therapeutic recommendations and accommodations.
+It is important to note that some individuals can be autistic and be diagnosed with ADHD, and a comprehensive evaluation by a psychologist is necessary to determine an accurate diagnosis and the right therapeutic recommendations and accommodations.

 How Do I Book My Initial Consultation?